NicolasMahe/Laravel-SlackOutput/README.md

 ],
 ```

-and then add the facade to your `aliases` array
+and then add the facade to your `aliases` array:

 ```php
 'aliases' => [